 Dining and dashing is the act of going to a restaurant, eating a meal and then leaving without paying the bill.
 Some people do this because they feel the food or service wasn’t very good and others do it solely for the thrill, often deciding to skip out on the bill long before they even enter the restaurant itself.
 While it shouldn’t be surprising that it’s illegal to dine and dash, many people are surprised at how serious the charges for this crime can be.
-If you have been accused of dining and dashing, it is important you contact a Vista theft crimes lawyer as soon as possible.

 Everyone knows they could get arrested for shoplifting, but somehow people think that the act of dining and dashing or the equivalent of skipping out on a hotel bill are somehow lesser crimes.
 But whether you’re taking physical goods or refusing to pay for a meal, you’re still costing these establishments money in the form of raw ingredients to make food and the service of the chefs who cook it and the waters who bring it to you.
 That’s why the state’s laws concerning “defrauding an innkeeper” make it illegal to dine and dash or otherwise fail to pay for services with the intent to defraud the owner of a “hotel, restaurant, motel, campground, or any other establishment that serves food and/or beverages.”